Campus Infrastructure Model

 - Surface able to withstand laden weight up to 24 tonnes

-- With any new works ensure that Emergency Vehicle access is provided to at least one face of any new building or as required by the NCC/BCA and the associated regulations.
-The design of access roads/ pathways for emergency vehicles is to be in accordance with the NSW Fire Brigade
+For any new works, ensure that emergency vehicle access is provided to at least one face of any new building or as required by the National Construction Code/ Australian Building Codes Board and the associated regulations.
+The design of access roads/ pathways for emergency vehicles is to be in accordance with Fire & Rescue NSW.

 - Maintenance vehicle access is to be provided to all existing buildings.